HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 1. Expanding Your Electrical Foundation/section 1-2 Reactance and Impedance.md

 - $f$ is frequency in hertz (Hz)
 - $C$ is capacitance in farads (F)

+**Practical Application:** Bypass capacitors used in radio equipment allow AC signals to "bypass" certain components while blocking DC—a direct application of capacitive reactance.

-#### Impedance: Combining Resistance and Reactance
+#### Impedance: The Complete Picture

-In real-world radio circuits, we always have both resistance and reactance present.
-Their combined effect gives us impedance:
+Real-world radio circuits always contain both resistance and reactance.
+Their combined effect is called impedance:

 > **Key Information:** *Impedance is the ratio of voltage to current in an AC circuit.* {{< link id="G5A08" >}}

-Impedance (Z) represents the total opposition to current flow and is measured in ohms (Ω). {{< link id="G5A09" >}} But unlike pure resistance, impedance includes the phase relationship between voltage and current:
+Impedance (Z) represents the total opposition to current flow and is measured in ohms (Ω). {{< link id="G5A09" >}} Unlike resistance alone, impedance includes both magnitude and phase relationships:

 $$Z = R + jX$$